machacekmartin/ExampleProject/README.md

-# ExampleProject
+# Example Project

-Example web app, that allows everyone to publish some posts and images (divided)
+- Example web app, that allows everyone to publish some posts and images (divided)

-Doesnt have any authentication.
-YET

-Cross-site scripting and js/html injection not taken care of.
-YET

-Structure is based on MVP, even though I used naming scheme for MVC lol

-Basic routing is very similiar to what Laravel has to offer.. only Route::get, Route::post, nothing special.
+- Basic routing is very similiar to what Laravel offers, but ofc way more stripped down

+#### Todo
+1. Authentication + users
+2. Cross-site scripting and js/html injection
+3. UI
+4. Final refactor